 |Spouse||King Baelor I Targaryen|

 Princess Daena Targaryen, also known as Daena the Defiant, was the eldest daughter of King Aegon III Targaryen and Queen Daenaera Velaryon.
 She was the sister-wife of King Baelor I Targaryen, and was the mother of Daemon Blackfyre, her bastard son by the future King Aegon IV Targaryen.

 Character and Appearance

 The most famous of three sisters, Daena was much loved, both for her beauty and courage.
 Daena was wild almost from birth.
 A Targaryen to the bone, she was strong, beautiful, and wilful and like the rest of her siblings had Valyrian looks.
 Her long silver-gold hair was thick and curly, an untamed mane that framed her heart-shaped face and her sparling purple eyes.
 To top it off, she had a a fearless "I'll dare anything" smile.
 Daena was lithe and athletic.
-She was an expert horsewoman and also a hunter and a fine archer with her short recurved bow her brother Daeron had brought her from Dorne.
+She was an expert horsewoman and also a hunter and a fine archer with the Dornish short recurved bow her brother Daeron had brought her from Dorne.
 She was also practised at riding at rings, though she was never allowed to ride in a tourney, despite her best efforts.

-She worshipped her father and idolized her brother Daeron.
-Daena's dress was often as dramatic as she was.
+Daena often dressed dramatically.
 As a child, she always wore black in emulation of her father.
-After her brother Baelor failed to consummate their marriage, she changed to all white, and vowed to wear nothing else until she had been properly bedded, in hopes of shaming him - this did not work.
-Baelor liked her in white, feeling that it made her look more innocent.
-Later, as a pampered prisoner in her brother's court, Daena made several escapes, usually by dressing as a washerwoman or serving girl (once with the connivance of her cousin, Aegon).
+After her brother Baelor failed to consummate their marriage, she changed to all white, and vowed to wear nothing else until she had been properly bedded, in hopes of shaming him.
+Later, while locked up in the Maidenvault, Daena escaped trice, dressed as a servant or as one of the small folk.

 She always wore the golden three-headed dragon pendant she had inherited from her father.
 At court she wore it on a fine golden chain; when in disguise, she hung it on a leather thong and hid it beneath her clothes.
 Supposedly she even wore it when bathing and when making love.

 The birth of Daena's son led to a fast by King Baelor I. He fasted for forty days, taking only water and a little bit of bread.
 On the forty-first day of his fast, he was found collapsed before the altar of the Mother.
-After Baelor's death, there were some amongst the smallfolk — and even some lords — who felt that the Iron Throne should by rights now pass to Daena, as she was Aegon III's eldest daughter.
-However, a decade of isolation in the Maidenvault had left Daena and her sisters without powerful allies, and memories of Rhaenyra Targaryen and the Dance of the Dragons and the last time a woman sat the Iron Throne left many leery of the idea of a woman on the throne.
+After Baelor's death in 171 AC, there were some amongst the smallfolk and the lords who felt that the Iron Throne should now pass to Daena, as she was Aegon III's eldest surviving child.
+However, Daena had been isolated for a decade in the Maidenvault, which had left her and her sisters without powerful allies.
+In addition, the memories of the Dance of the Dragons and the last time a woman sat the Iron Throne left many leery of the idea of a woman on the throne.
 As well, Daena was seen by many as being wild, unmanageable, and wanton (due to her giving birth to a bastard son the year before, while still refusing to name the father).
-The precedents of the Great Council of 101 and the Dance of the Dragons were therefore cited, the claims of Baelor's sisters were set aside, and the crown passed to their uncle Viserys II.
+The precedents of the Great Council of 101 AC and the Dance of the Dragons were cited, and the claims of Daena and her sisters were set aside.
+So, the crown passed to their uncle, Viserys II Targaryen.

 Daena's Blackfyre descendants